Dan5ku/blog-comparison-react-vue-angular/README.md

 React’s ecosystem offers many external state management solutions, but none are provided by default.

 ### Vue
-Vue has a built-in state management system using Vuex for large applications, though for small projects, local state is managed with reactive properties:
+Vue provides a state management solution called **Vuex**, which is ideal for large applications that require a centralized state.
+To install Vuex, use the following command: ```bash npm install vuex``` Vuex allows you to manage state across your entire application through a **Vuex Store**, which handles **state**, **mutations**, **actions**, and **getters**.
+This is particularly useful when multiple components need to share and modify the same data.
+However, for smaller projects, as this project, local state is often sufficient and is typically managed with reactive properties within individual components.

+**Local state handling**:

 ```javascript
 export default {